ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 #.
 For **Type**, choose Rich Text Editor.
 (Notice the :doc:`other available types</fieldtypes/index>` - exciting, no?
 Add-ons can even provide completely new types of fields.)
 #.
 For **Name**, type "Main content".
 #.
 ExpressionEngine will automatically provide a sensible **Short Name** for you, in this case, "main_content".
 #.
-Let's include the field in our searchable fields and leave the rest of the settings at their defaults.
+Let's include the field in our searchable fields, set the field as a required field, and leave the rest of the settings at their defaults.
 #.
 Save your new field.
 Since we're only adding 1 field, click the **Save** button to create the field and return to the **Field** tab.
 If you needed to create multiple new fields, choosing *Save & New** would save the current field and open a new field form.

 .. figure:: ../images/getting_started_field_create.png